REVERSAL POINT

 Commercial lending is a private sector’s money creation activity: debt money increases by lending and decreases by repayment, and even evaporates through defaults in the system.
 More importantly, money is not neutral, since it affects real economy in the long term.

-According to Hyman P. Minsky (1985), the state of the economy influences the psychologies of economic actors—savers, lenders, and borrowers—transforming their profit expectations (income expectation and expenditure preferences) and liquidity preferences and, ultimately, their economic behaviours; then changes in their behaviour feed back into the state of the economy.
-The period of economic stability induces the psychologies of these economic actors to expand the leverage in the system:
+According to Hyman P. Minsky (1985), the state of economy shapes the psychologies of economic actors—savers, lenders, and borrowers.
+Changes in the state of economy can transform their profit expectations (income expectation and expenditure preferences) and liquidity preferences and, ultimately, more diversely their economic behaviours.
+Then, changes in their behaviours feed back into the state of economy.
+The period of economic stability bring optimism in the psychologies of these economic actors and induce them to expand the leverage in the system:

 • lenders seek an expansion of their market share in lending; and